 Lookout Studio sells photography and books related to the Grand Canyon, rock and fossil specimens (none collected inside the park), traditional souvenirs, books and photographic prints.
 It is located a short walk west of historic Bright Angel Lodge.
 Open year-round.
 Hours vary seasonally.

-This is a National Historic Landmark is yet another extraordinary examples of Grand Canyon architecture designed by Mary E.J.
+This is a National Historic Landmark is yet another extraordinary example of Grand Canyon architecture designed by Mary E.J.
 Colter.
 Constructed in 1914 for the convenience and comfort of the traveler at Grand Canyon, Hermits Rest offers a far-reaching and interesting view of the canyon.

-The main structure contains a snack bar and gift shop featuring traditional gifts, park souvenirs and Native American handicrafts.
+The main structure contains a snack bar and gift shop featuring traditional gifts, park souvenirs, and Native American handicrafts.
 Hermits Rest is located at the western end of the Hermit Road, approximately nine miles west of Grand Canyon Village.

 This area is accessed only by shuttle from March 1st through November 30th.
-You can access the West Rim Road and Hermits Rest by hiking, bicycling or in-park tour bus on a year round basis.
+You can access the West Rim Road and Hermits Rest by hiking, bicycling or in-park tour bus on a year-round basis.